peterhalmos/COS518_FinalProject/README.md

 - VanillaChord.py
 - VanillaKoorde.py

-And the testing for both implementations is given in:
+And the testing for both local implementations is given in:
 - Local_DHT_testing.ipynb

 All plotting functions are in the package Graphs.py for reproducing our Chord visualization and result plots.